great-expectations/great_expectations/docs/docusaurus/docs/cloud/checkpoints/manage_checkpoints.md

 3. Enter a new name for the Checkpoint and then click **Save**.

-4. Optional.
-Update the Checkpoint name in all code that included the previous Checkpoint name.
+4. Update the Checkpoint name in all code that included the previous Checkpoint name.

 ## Edit a Checkpoint configuration